faermanj/quarkus-performance-workshop/README.md

 *Huge thanks to [Zan Franceschi](https://github.com/zanfranceschi) and everybody that joined [Rinha de Backend](https://github.com/zanfranceschi/rinha-de-backend-2024-q1), from where this content was inspired.*

+Thank you all here at Devoxx, *please* submit your feedback at https://devoxx.be/talk/squeezing-performance-out-of-quarkus/

 # A few things to try

 * Execute the gatling performance tests (```perf-test/run-local-test.sh```) and evaluate the results report.